viperproject/chalice2silver/README.txt

     sbt run <args...>

-    Currently the only supported option is: --chop:<chalice-options> which passes options to the underlying Chalice parser.
-The command also takes a single Chalice file.
+    Currently the only supported option is: -v which returns the version of the tool.

     Should the parsing and resolution phase of Chalice be successful, the resulting SIL program will be pretty-printed and output at the standard